Penstemon secundiflorus: Description

-Penstemon secundiflorus is a long lived mostly herbaceous plant.
-It usually dies back fully each year, but may retain some leaves over the winter or have a slightly woody above ground stem, called a caudex, that it will re-sprout from in the spring.
+Sidebells penstemons are relatively long-lived mostly herbaceous plants.
+They usually die back fully each year, but may retain some leaves over the winter or have a slightly woody above ground stem, called a caudex, that it will re-sprout from in the spring.

 The basal leaves vary in shape from lanceolate to spatulate.
 They are usually 20–80 mm long and 2–25 mm wide, though occasionally they will be as long as 102 mm.
-The leaves are entirely smooth, free of hairs, and somewhat gray-green in color from the natural waxes that protect the plant from drying out (glaucous).
-The tips of the leaves are usually rounded point varying from being slightly more or less than a right angle (obtuse to acute), but occasionally will have a sharp point that stands out from the tip (mucronate).
+The leaves are entirely smooth, free of hairs, and somewhat glaucous, gray-green in color from the natural waxes that protect the plant from drying out.
+The tips of the leaves are usually rounded point varying from being slightly more or less than a right angle (obtuse to acute), but occasionally will have a mucronate tip, a sharp point that stands out end.
 The leaf edges are smooth, without any teeth or lobes.
 The leaves on the flowering stem are arranged in pairs with the lower leaves being very similar to the basal leaves in size, color, and shape, though more lanceolate to egg-shaped.
 The base of the leaves is tapered and do not have a stalk attaching them to the stem or base of the plant.
 There will be 4–6 pairs of leaves at the bottom of the flowering stalk with the base of each leaf clasping the stem to having a slight projection of the leaf to each side of the stem (cordate-clasping).